spack/spack/lib/spack/docs/build_systems/intelpackage.rst

 <https://software.intel.com/en-us/license/intel-simplified-software-license>`_
 since 2017 [fn1]_.
 They are packaged in Spack as:

-* ``intel-mkl`` – Math Kernel Library (linear algebra and FFT),
+* ``intel-mkl`` -- Math Kernel Library (linear algebra and FFT),
-* ``intel-mpi`` – The Intel-MPI implementation (derived from MPICH),
+* ``intel-mpi`` -- The Intel-MPI implementation (derived from MPICH),
-* ``intel-ipp`` – Primitives for image-, signal-, and data-processing,
+* ``intel-ipp`` -- Primitives for image-, signal-, and data-processing,
-* ``intel-daal`` – Machine learning and data analytics.
+* ``intel-daal`` -- Machine learning and data analytics.

-Some earlier versions of these library products were released under a paid license, which for these versions must be available, like for compilers discussed next, at installation time of the products and during compilation of client packages.
+Some earlier versions of these libraries were released under a paid license.
+For these older versions, the license must be available at installation time of the products and during compilation of client packages.

 The library packages can be used both with and without Intel compilers.
-The latter offer options to simplify linking (sometimes considerably), but Spack always uses fairly explicit linkage instead.
+The various Intel compiler invocation commands offer options to simplify linking (sometimes considerably), but Spack always uses fairly explicit linkage anyway.

 ^^^^^^^^^^^^^^^^^^